pofulu/sparkar-bundler/README.md

 3. The command line tool will guide you select a script target for outputting the bundled result.
 4. If everything is ready, you will see `hello, world` printed in Meta Spark Studio.

-## How it works

-This bundler will transpile the `./src/main.ts` to the script you selected in Meta Spark Studio.